 In our daily lives, materialities such as buildings, rooms, furniture and other physical surroundings are often taken for granted.
 Nevertheless, materiality shapes our practices and sense of self.
-This human-non-human interplay can be arranged and evoked in a multitude of ways.
-For example, benches in public places are often differently designed to encourage people to move on (Bissell 2008).
-Some benches promote short stays for sitting purposes only while at the same time preventing long-term stays by making it uncomfortable to lie down on them.
+This human-nonhuman interplay can be arranged and evoked in a multitude of ways.
+For example, benches in public places are often designed to promote short stays for sitting purposes only while at the same time preventing long-term stays by making it uncomfortable to lie down on them.
 Such defensive architecture thus has an ambiguous purpose: an invitation to sit down with a simultaneous prohibition against resting for too long.
-This materiality can be criticised for not permitting homeless people to find a place to sleep - that is, as being both ordinary and having the power to control (Rishbeth and Rogaly 2018).
-On the one hand, benches conforming to defensive architecture may present a barrier for social inclusion of marginalised groups.
-On the other hand, benches allowing 'conviviality' and 'self-care' (Rishbeth and Rogaly 2018) may present an inclusive urban architecture which could stage atmospheres of recovery in terms of becoming well from mental health problems (Duff 2015).
+This materiality can be criticised for not permitting homeless people to find a place to sleep - that is, as being both ordinary and having the power to control.
+In this article, we examine how the materialities of supported housing both represent and cultivate the understandings of their tenants.